-Regardless of circumstances, ambitions, or expectations of entering apprentices, we can attest that time at the Carpenter’s Boat Shop allows apprentices to build boats, nurture lives, help others, and help themselves.
-The daily schedule and annual calendar of work and play are influenced by the Rule of St. Benedict, which seeks the balance contained in the seven principles of work, worship, study, service, recreation, hospitality, and prayer.
+The daily schedule and four-month calendar seek the balance contained in the principles of work, hospitality, service, study, recreation, and prayer.
 Many of these principles are woven into the fabric of daily life in the shop, during times of reflection, and during tea time with daily visitors.
-Time each week is spent assisting the local community as needed.
-And, one’s time on the coast of Maine would not be complete without messing about in boats.
-Apprentices engage with Maine’s rich maritime history by not only building traditional wooden craft but also sailing and rowing them along Maine’s alluring granite shoreline.
-Accordingly, Boat Shop recreation is generally in the form of sailing and seamanship lessons allowing apprentices to share in this timeless tradition.
+And, life on the coast of Maine would not be complete without messing about in boats.
+Apprentices engage with Maine’s rich maritime history by not only building traditional wooden craft but also through paddling, sailing, and rowing on our local waterways.

 The Carpenter’s Boat Shop does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, political affiliation or military status, in any of its activities or operations.
 These activities include, but are not limited to, selection of apprentices, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all who enter into our community.
 The Carpenter’s Boat Shop is a non-profit 501(c)(3) and is not a political advocacy organization.